BIOS 399: Independent Research

 BIOS 399 is a great idea for any student who intends to pursue a research field or attend a graduate or professional school!
 This course gives students the chance to complete supervised research and obtain 2 hours of credit.

 Students must choose a researcher to act as their supervisor.
 The work may be completed with one of our Biological Sciences faculty members or with a faculty member from another department.
 You select the faculty member you want to work with.
-You may find a suitable match by clicking on the Faculty Research button to the left, or by using the Undergraduate Research Experience website.
+You may find a suitable match by visiting our Research page, or by using the Undergraduate Research Experience website.
 It is your responsibility to find a research supervisor.
 The department will not place students into labs.

 To obtain credit, students must meet the following three expectations: